gsferreira/gsferreira.github.com/src/workshops/build-your-first-ai-agent-in-net.md

         - "Putting an MCP server in front of what you built"
         - "Where the Microsoft Agent Framework picks up"
         - "When a second agent helps, and when it is one agent too many"
+testimonialsNote: "NDC Copenhagen, June 2026.
+All 20 people who filled in the feedback form rated both the instructor and the content \"Very Good\".
+NDC runs those forms anonymously, so the quotes below carry no names."
+testimonials:
+  - quote: "Gui was an excellent instructor, fantastic pace, good explanations and analogies.
+Covered each topic in depth."
+    title: NDC Copenhagen attendee, June 2026
+  - quote: "Top notch workshop!
+The content was relevant and easy to follow, even without prior knowledge about the topic."
+    title: NDC Copenhagen attendee, June 2026
+  - quote: "The instructor teaches abstract concepts by using hands-on techniques in an efficient way... his teaching style which is engaged, inspiring and honest."
+    title: NDC Copenhagen attendee, June 2026
 faqs:
   - question: Do I need to have built anything with AI before?
     answer: No. If you can write a C# API and you have seen a prompt and a completion, that is the bar.
 We start with a raw HTTP call and build up from there, so nothing is assumed.